How to Overcome Impostor Syndrome Easily

 Then again, you may be framing your success in terms of their success.
 As long as you keep doing that, you’ll never feel truly accomplished.
 To quote Max Ehrmann’s 1927 poem Desiderata, “If you compare yourself with others, you may become vain and bitter; for always there will be greater and lesser persons than yourself.”

-Instead, take a look at where you are today vis-à-vis where you were yesterday.
+Instead, take a look at where you are today vis-á-vis where you were yesterday.
 If you’re one step closer to your idea of success, regardless of whether other people have already achieved what you want to achieve, that’s already a success in itself.
 It’s all a matter of keeping it up until the end.

-Reframe Your Views On Failure
+Reframe Your Views on Failure

 If you decide to move forward, keep in mind that you don’t need to walk the same road you did before.
 What’s important is that you keep walking.

-Don’t Equate Confidence With Arrogance
+Don’t Equate Confidence with Arrogance

 Let’s be clear on one thing: Overcoming impostor syndrome is not the same as becoming a more arrogant person.